Galloup’s Sandy Point Lodge

 As with any Bahamas fishing trip, we consider Abaco a Bonefish destination, not a hardcore Permit or Tarpon destination, but the opportunity is there if you dedicate quality time to target these gamefish.
 Being so close to deep water, this is also a terrific area to target large Barracuda and they love to hammer big flies!

-The two story, remodeled lodge rests on a sandy point overlooking oceanfront flats, where you will enjoy peaceful sunsets each evening on the back deck.
+The two story, remodeled lodge rests on a sandy point overlooking oceanfront flats, where you will enjoy peaceful sunsets each evening on the back deck after a day of fishing.
 All ten newly appointed rooms are single occupancy with private bathrooms.
 Each room have individual A/C units.
 The social epicenter of the lodge is the bar, dining area and adjacent cozy sitting area.
 There is cable TV in the bar, so you won’t miss the big game or news.
 Walk out the dining and sitting areas’ back door, where the deck rests on a small white sand beach, perfect for post-fishing swimming and relaxing.
 Enjoy a cigar and cold beverages on the deck as the sun sets over the flats.
 We always suggest you bring your own gear and tackle for any destination, but lodge does have a fully-stocked fly shop, as well as rods and reels if you damage your own.
 The Sandy Point settlement is with-in walking distance, which is a safe and wonderful community.